Preventing Foodborne Illnesses From the Farm to the Fridge

 Perhaps you have had a food-related illness in the past.
 While unpleasant, you survived.
 For many people, food illness causes minor sickness and usually only lasts a couple of days.
 The illness may cause

-.
+, premature delivery, or stillbirth.
 People with immune system problems are also more likely to have serious complications.

 There are several methods to help decrease the chance of getting these illnesses.
 Many of the processes started over a hundred years ago.
 Pasteurization and safety standards in food preparation and canning are just a few examples.
 Other processes like food irradiation